Brexit talks resume under coronavirus cloud

-British and EU officials were scheduled to restart Brexit trade talks Monday after a break because of the coronavirus, which is making an end-of-year deal look even more unlikely.
+British and EU officials resumed Brexit trade talks Monday after a break because of the coronavirus, which is making an end-of-year deal look even more unlikely.
 After a first round in early March negotiations were suspended for six weeks as officials focused on the deadly virus sweeping Europe.

+A June deadline set by London to assess the chances of an agreement is now fast approaching.
+A spokesman for the British government said it expected "further constructive talks with the aim of making progress ahead of June", but repeated again that it had no intention of asking for an extension for the talks.

+In a tweet, EU chief negotiator Michel Barnier thanked both negotiating teams for their flexibility while stressing they "must advance across all areas" to make progress by June.
+The latest round of talks took place Monday by videolink because of virus restrictions.

 Despite the ticking clock and the extra pressure brought by the worst global pandemic in living memory, Johnson's government rules out extending Britain's transition period to negotiate a future relationship with the EU.
 Britain left the EU on January 31 but remains tied to it until the end of December.